Karaka-Management/Organization-Guide/Processes/01_Development.md

 Open tasks can be found in the project overview: [Todos](https://github.com/orgs/Karaka-Management/projects/10)

 The open tasks are reviewed once a month by a senior developer.
 The senior developer updates the project overview if necessary and requests feedback regarding development status of important tasks under development.
 During this process important tasks may also get directly assigned to developers.
-This review is performed on a  judgmental bases of the senior basis.
+This review is performed on a  judgmental basis by the senior developers.

 ### Quality